myTerminal/template-web-app-parcel/README.md

 #### Module bundler: Parcel

-All that is required is the [parcel-bundler](https://www.npmjs.com/package/parcel-bundler) and it takes care of everything else implicitly.
+All you need is [parcel-bundler](https://www.npmjs.com/package/parcel-bundler) and it takes care of almost everything implicitly.

 ##### A few other packages